medaimane/full-stack-vuejs-laravel-crud-app/readme.md

 ### About Project

 Full-stack simple exemple for crud application using Vue.js and Laravel.
-Version used for this project is 5.7.
+Laravel version used for this project is 5.7.

 ### Repo Author